Uberi/speech_recognition/README.rst

     except LookupError:                                 # speech is unintelligible
         print("Could not understand audio")

-Transcribe a WAV audio file and show the confidence of each:
+Transcribe a WAV audio file and show the confidence of each possibility:

 .. code:: python